c9s/GetOptionKit/README.md

 A powerful GetOpt toolkit for PHP, which supports type constraints, flag, multiple flag, multiple values, required value checking.

-GetOptionKit is designed based on PHP5.3 with fine unit testing with PHPUnit testing framework.
+GetOptionKit is designed based on PHP5.3, with fine unit testing with PHPUnit testing framework.

+GetOptionKit is object-oriented, it's flexible and extendable.

 # Option SPEC